What Is the 100 Points of Identification Check?

 A current employment reference is always required to rent any property in Australia.
 I have a whole post dedicated to what documents you will need for your rental application in Sydney.
 In that post, I cover what to do if you don't have a job yet and how to handle not having a tenancy history in Australia.

-100 Points ID Check for Telstra.
+100 Points of ID for Telstra.

 You'll need 100 points of ID when opening an account with Telstra, and that has to include at least one form of primary ID.